Numbers game: Legal lotteries

 Today, many state lotteries offer similar "daily numbers" games, typically relying on mechanical devices to draw the number.
 The state's rake is typically 50% rather than the 20–40% of the numbers game.
-The New York Lottery and Pennsylvania Lottery even use the names "Numbers" and "Daily Number" respectively.
+The New York Lottery even uses the name "Numbers" for its 3-digit game.
 Despite the existence of legal alternatives, some gamblers still prefer to play with a bookie for a number of reasons.
 Among them are the ability to bet on credit, better payoffs, the convenience of calling in one's bet on the telephone, the ability to play if under the legal age, and the avoidance of government taxes.

 Gameplay

 One of the problems of the early game was to find a way to draw a random number.
-Initially, winning numbers were set by the daily outcome of a random drawing of numbered balls, or by spinning a "policy wheel," at the headquarters of the local numbers ring.
-The daily outcomes were publicized by being posted after the draw at the headquarters, and were often "fixed."
-The existence of rigged games, used to cheat players and drive competitors out of business, as well as the practical obstacles to holding a drawing for a lottery that is illegal, later led to the use of widely published unpredictable numbers, such as the last three numbers in the published daily balance of the United States Treasury, or the middle three digits of the number of shares traded that day on the New York Stock Exchange.
+Initially, winning numbers were set by the daily outcome of a random drawing of numbered balls, or by spinning a "policy wheel" at the headquarters of the local numbers ring.
+The daily outcomes were publicized by being posted after the draw at the headquarters, and were often "fixed".
+The existence of rigged games, used to cheat players and drive competitors out of business, as well as the practical obstacles to holding a drawing for an illegal lottery, led to the use of widely published unpredictable numbers, such as the last three numbers in the published daily balance of the United States Treasury or the middle three digits of the number of shares traded on the New York Stock Exchange.
 In Atlanta, the winning number was determined by the last digit of that day's New York bond sales.

-This is what led to the change from the game of policy, in which 12 or 13 numbers from 1 to 78 were drawn, and players bet on combinations of four or fewer of them, to the "numbers game," in which players chose a three-digit number to bet on.
-The use of a central, independently-chosen number allowed for gamblers from a larger area to engage in the same game and also made larger wins possible.
+This is what led to the change from the game of policy, in which 12 or 13 numbers from 1 to 78 were drawn, and players bet on combinations of four or fewer of them, to the "numbers game", in which players chose a three-digit number to bet on.
+The use of a central, independently chosen number allowed gamblers from a larger area to engage in the same game and made larger wins possible.
 It also gave customers confidence in the fairness of the games, which could still generate vast profits even if run honestly, as they paid out only around $600 for every $1,000 wagered.

 When the Treasury began rounding off the balance, many bookies began to use the "mutuel" number.
 This consisted of the last dollar digit of the daily total handle of the Win, Place and Show bets at a local race track, read from top to bottom.
 For example, if the daily handle (takings at the racetrack) was: